 Follow the dialog windows of the installation wizard.
 At any stage of the installation (before the files are copied onto the computer), you can return to the previous stage by clicking Back.
 To continue installation, click Next.
 To abort installation, click Cancel.

 2.1.
 Installation Procedure

-Only a user with administrative privileges can install Dr.Web Antivirus.
+Only a user with administrative privileges can install Dr. Web Antivirus.

-There are two installation modes of Dr.Web Anti-virus:
+There are two installation modes of anti-virus software:

 - 1. The background mode. - 2.
 The usual mode.